 - Blood is not a stable specimen.
 This means that it requires a lot more care to transport and store the specimen, adding to the costs that are already high when using this method.

 Saliva drug test kits is one of the latest drug testing options.
 It involves the testing of oral fluids collected from a person.
-There is no prospect of tampering with the sample because the collection is typically done by a professional conducting the test using a swab.
+No prospect of tampering with the sample because of the collection typically by a professional conducting the test using a swab.
 The method of collecting samples for a saliva drug test kit is convenient but also mildly invasive.

 - It provides an accurate measure of drug use in a person.